 With the expansion of the SOI, the enactment of SB 244 requires LAFCO to make determinations regarding disadvantaged unincorporated communities -- a community with an annual median household income of less than 80 percent of the statewide annual median household income.
 Disadvantaged unincorporated communities are defined as "a territory that constitutes all or a portion of a disadvantage community including 12 or more registered voters or some other standard as determined by the commission."
-SB

-244 requires LAFCO to include in the MSR a description of the location and characteristics of any disadvantaged unincorporated communities within or contiguous to the sphere of influence.
+SB 244 requires LAFCO to include in the MSR a description of the location and characteristics of any disadvantaged unincorporated communities within or contiguous to the sphere of influence.

-The community of Edmundson Acres, which is located northeast of Sunset Boulevard and Tejon Highway in the unincorporated area north of the City of Arvin, includes approximately 65 residential units.
-Although Edmundson Acres is not located within the proposed SOI, but adjacent to it, meets the disadvantaged unincorporated communities standards.
+The community of Edmundson Acres, which is located northeast of the Sunset Boulevard and Tejon Highway intersection in the unincorporated area north of the City of Arvin, includes approximately 65 residential units.
+Although Edmundson Acres is not located in the proposed SOI, it is adjacent to SOI boundaries and it meets the standards of disadvantaged unincorporated communities.